Snorkelling

 Eyeball the marine life

 Barbados affords some really pleasurable snorkelling – whether on your own off the beach, on a catamaran cruise, or from a dive boat.
-The reefs may not be as pristine as some in the Caribbean, but you’re still guaranteed the occasional intriguingly shaped coral and sponge, and a cornucopia of marine life – from dazzling parrotfish, lionfish and sergeant majors to eels, rays, starfish, seahorses and, of course, plenty of turtles.
+The reefs may not be as pristine as some in the Caribbean, but you’re still guaranteed the occasional intriguingly shaped coral and sponge, and a cornucopia of marine life – from dazzling parrotfish, lionfish and sergeant majors to eels, rays, starfish, seahorses and, of course, turtles.

 The best snorkelling spots include the coral-covered wrecks in Carlisle Bay and the reefs and wrecks in Folkestone Marine Reserve, where some of the reef is cordoned off, and you’re less likely to encounter a jet ski.
 West Coast beaches with accessible reefs with plenty of marine life include Batt’s Rock and Alleynes Beach.